kirtiparghi/EarlGreyDemo/README.md

 EarlGrey framework is easy to integrate in the app.
 You just have to use cocoapod to fetch the latest version of the framework and that's it.

-How to install EarlGrey Framework???
+# How to install EarlGrey Framework?

-# Using CocoaPods
+Using CocoaPods
 Please follow these commands to install EarlGrey framework in your project :
 Open Terminal and execute these commands...
 1. pod init